cdk-entest/eks-cdk-launch/README.md

 Essential components when setting up a service account for Kubernetes.
 In short, a service account in Kubernetes need to assume an IAM role to access to AWS services.

-- Identity: the EKS cluster should have an OpenID Connect provider
+- OIDC Identity: the EKS cluster should have an OpenID Connect provider
+- IAM Identity Provider
 - Trust Policy: the process should be able to assume a role in AWS IAM
 - ServiceAccount: create a service account in Kubernetes
 - ServiceAccount: annotate the service account with the IAM role arn